 Separately, parents with young, disabled or recently adopted children have certain further rights to unpaid leave.

 Most employees who are new fathers qualify for ordinary paternity leave when their baby is born, unless the employee has only worked for you for a short time.
 New fathers can take a block of either one or two weeks’ paid leave.
 The employee’s employment rights (other than remuneration) are protected during paternity leave.

 New fathers also qualify for statutory paternity pay (SPP) unless they have only worked for you for a short time or have very low earnings.
-SPP is the lower of £136.78 per week (2013-14 rates) or 90% of average weekly earnings.
+SPP is the lower of £138.18 per week or 90% of average weekly earnings.